IDarkLoad/IDarkLoad/README.md

 ### Hi, I'm Thiago Pê Borges
-👨‍💻 I'm currently working with frontend
+👨‍💻 I'm currently working with fullstack

-💻 improving my knowledge in React

 🏎️ crazy about cars and games
 ##